rundeck/rundeck/docs/en/developer/01-plugin-development.md

 When resolving the property value at execution time the node attribute "my-prop" will be used for the value (if present), before resolving other allowed scopes.

+## Property Rendering Options

+Rendering options define special attributes of a property, which can be used to declare how it is shown in the GUI, or how the value is loaded at resolution time.

+Available rendering option keys:

+* `displayType`, values:
+    - `SINGLE_LINE` - display input as a single text field.
+    - `MULTI_LINE` - display input as a multi-line text area.
+    - `PASSWORD` - display input as a password field
+* `instance-scope-node-attribute`
+    - Value is the name of a Node attribute to use for instance-scoped properties for *Node Services* plugins `NodeExecutor` and `FileCopier` only.
+* `selectionAccessor`, values:
+    - `STORAGE_PATH` - display an additional input to select a Storage Path string from Rundeck's [Key Storage Facility](../administration/key-storage.html).
+* `storage-path-root`
+    - Value is a Storage Path indicating the root to use if the selectionAccessor is `STORAGE_PATH`.
+* `storage-file-meta-filter`
+    - Value is a Storage metadata filter string, indicating the types of Storage Files to select from if selectionAccessor is `STORAGE_PATH`.
+Filt string format: `metadatakey=value`, e.g. `Rundeck-key-type=private`.
+* `valueConversion` defines a way to convert a the value of the resolved property.
+Allowed values:
+    - `STORAGE_PATH_AUTOMATIC_READ` - automatically loads the storage contents from the given Storage Path, replacing the path with the loaded file contents as a String.
+E.g. can be used to load a Password file contents.